BitProcessor/atlassian-cloud-backup/README.md

 ## What is this?
 This project allows you to take a backup from Atlassian Cloud Jira & Confluence and stream it to an S3 bucket.

-It's based on another project that can be found here: https://github.com/datreeio/jira-backup-py

-The version in this repo has been modified for the Python `boto3` library and is optimized for automated usage via a Docker container.
+This fork has been modified for the `boto3` [AWS SDK for Python](https://github.com/boto/boto3)  and is optimized for automated usage via a Docker container.

 ## Usage
 ### Atlassian API Token